SparkPost/support-docs/articles/recipient-validation/getting-started-recipient-validation.md

 ### Result

 The `result` field contains the overall status of this email.
-It will show the status of the email address as either `valid` `risky`, or `undeliverable`.
+It will show the status of the email address as either `valid`, `risky`, or `undeliverable`.
 You should never send to addresses classified as `undeliverable`.

 | Result          | Description |
 | --------------- | --------------- |